LightForm-group/mcmcSample/README.md

 - MTEX 6.0.0
 - MATLAB_R2024b

+## Usage
+An ODF may be sampled using the `mcmcSample` function by specifying an ODF and the number of samples.
+Optional arguments such as a kernel and an accuracy threshold may also be specified using the keywords `kernel` and `threshold`, respectively.
+See the `src/example.m` script for further details.

 ## Installation
 The scripts can be used by either running directly or adding to the MATLAB path using the 'Set Path' dialogue box.